riga/tfdeploy/README.md

 or by simply copying the file into your project.

-Numpy should be installed on your system. [scipy](http://www.scipy.org/) and tensorflow itself are optional.
+Numpy should be installed on your system. [scipy](http://www.scipy.org/) is optional.
 See [optimazation](#optimization) for more info on optional packages.

 ##### Development status

 Currently, all math ops and a selection of nn ops are implemented.
-The remaining ops will follow within a few days, so there might be some  ``UnknownOperationException``'s during conversion.
+The remaining ops are about to follow, so there might be some  ``UnknownOperationException``'s during conversion.
 See [milestone v0.2.0](https://github.com/riga/tfdeploy/milestones/v0.2.0).

 ## Why?